Do you want to improve your sleep dramatically, but you don’t know how? Well, nootropics for sleep can help you out. But which are the most effective?

 While smelling lavender oil seems useful, and without side effects, this is not true for supplementing lavender.

 There is a lack of data that would prove the long-term safety of doing it.
 Still, short-term use is possible.
 The recommended daily dosage is 80 – 160 mg per day.

 L-Tryptophan is an amino acid that converts in the brain into 5-HTP, which turns into serotonin.
 Serotonin is a neurotransmitter essential for sleep quality.

 L-Tryptophan can also optimize the pineal gland’s production of melatonin.
 This is why supplementing L-Tryptophan might be beneficial for sleep.
-The recommended daily dosage is 8 – 12 mg per day.
+The recommended daily dosage is up to 500 mg.

 Magnesium is a popular mineral that plays many vital roles in our body.
 It helps the body maintain healthy levels of GABA, which is a neurotransmitter that promotes sleep.

 Besides, it regulates our internal “bio clock” and also melatonin.
 Magnesium can also improve sleep quality in people with poor sleep.
 The best type of magnesium for sleep is magnesium citrate.